mahesh2492/event-platform/README.md

 This project demonstrates:

 * Event-driven architecture
-* Distributed systems communication
 * Kafka producer/consumer patterns
+* PostgreSQL persistence with Doobie
+* Database migrations with Flyway
+* Application observability with Prometheus
-* Fault tolerance and retries
+* Metrics instrumentation using Counters and Histograms
-* Dead-letter queue handling
-* Docker networking
+* Docker-based microservice deployment
 * Functional programming with Cats Effect
-* Scala microservice design
+* Fault tolerance and DLQ patterns

 ---